-Converting an attic to a bedroom yields a modest return on your investment.
-According to “Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS®, an attic bedroom conversion that includes a small bath has a national median cost of $75,000 and retains 53% of its value if you should decide to sell your house.
+Converting an attic to a living area yields a modest return on your investment.
+According to “Remodeling Impact Report” from the National Association of REALTORS®, an attic bedroom conversion that includes a small bath has a national median cost of $75,000 and retains 53% of its value if you should decide to sell your house.

 Nevertheless, most homeowners who undertook an attic conversion have no regrets — the project gets a Joy Score of 9.5, a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest.